tokfrans03/BitBar-sub-gap/README.md

 - Set your API key in the script
 - Optionally change the channel ids

-if you get an error about requests not being fount just run `python -m pip install --user requests`
+if you get an error about requests not being found, just run `python -m pip install --user requests`